OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-20.md

 ## 1 Samuel 20:32

-But Jonathan replied to his father Saul and said to him, “Why must he be put to death?
+But Jonathan replied to his father Saul and asked, “Why should he be put to death?
 What has he done?”

 ## 1 Samuel 20:33

-Then Saul hurled his spear at him to strike him down; so Jonathan knew that his father had decided to put David to death.
+Then Saul hurled his spear at him to strike him down; so Jonathan knew that his father was determined to put David to death.

 ## 1 Samuel 20:34